 In order to recognize the roles, you play as the lion or the deer we employ a series of repeating questions to ferret out the emotional, spiritual and sometimes the physical ties we have to these roles.
 You can do this too by writing down what you believe is evil.
 These are the things or traits that represent the lion.

-- What do you believe is evil that exists outside of you?
+- Do you believe evil exists outside of you?

 Then write down the things you believe are good.
 These are the things or traits that represent the deer.